SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ![ProtocolMethodListPresenter with nicer layout.](figures/ProtocolList2.png width=50&label=figprotocollist2)

-Our protocol method list will need to be configured when it is used, for example to fill the list of methods and to specify what the name is of the protocol.
+Our protocol method list will need to be configured when it is used, for example, to fill the list of methods and to specify what the name is of the protocol.
 To allow this, we add a number of configuration methods:

 ```
 ProtocolMethodListPresenter >> items: aCollection